alper-guven/valkeygen/README.md

 }
 ```

-You can then use it with `createValkeyKey()` to create Redis keys as needed.
+You can then use it with `createValkeyKey()` to create Valkey keys as needed.

 ### Documentation - Functions